Reactome

 Reactome is a free online database of biological pathways.
-There are several Reactomes that concentrate on specific organisms, the largest of these is focused on human biology, the following description concentrates on the human Reactome.
-It is authored by biologists, in collaboration with Reactome editorial staff.
+It is manually curated and authored by PhD-level biologists, in collaboration with Reactome editorial staff.
 The content is cross-referenced to many bioinformatics databases.
 The rationale behind Reactome is to visually represent biological pathways in full mechanistic detail, while making the source data available in a computationally accessible format.

+Reactome is maintained by an international multidisciplinary team from OICR, OHSU, EMBL-EBI and NYULMC, with expertise in pathway curation and annotation, software development, and training and outreach, dedicated to providing the research community with openly accessible biological pathway knowledge.
+The Reactome project is led by Lincoln Stein (OICR).
+Peter D'Eustachio (NYULMC), Henning Hermjakob (EMBL-EBI), Guanming Wu (OHSU).

 The website can be used to browse pathways and submit data to a suite of data analysis tools.
-The underlying data is fully downloadable in a number of standard formats including PDF, SBML and BioPAX.
-Pathway diagrams use a Systems Biology Graphical Notation (SBGN)-based style.
+The underlying data is fully downloadable in a number of standard formats including PDF, SBML, Neo4j GraphDB, MySQL, PSI-MITAB, and BioPAX.
+Pathway diagrams use a Process Description (PD) Systems Biology Graphical Notation (SBGN)-based style.

 The core unit of the Reactome data model is the reaction.
 Entities (nucleic acids, proteins, complexes and small molecules) participating in reactions form a network of biological interactions and are grouped into pathways.
-Examples of biological pathways in Reactome include signaling, innate and acquired immune function, transcriptional regulation, translation, apoptosis and classical intermediary metabolism.

 The pathways represented in Reactome are species-specific, with each pathway step supported by literature citations that contain an experimental verification of the process represented.
-If no experimental verification using human reagents exists, pathways may contain steps manually inferred from non-human experimental details, but only if an expert biologist, named as Author of the pathway, and a second biologist, names as reviewer, agree that this is a valid inference to make.
+If no experimental verification using human reagents exists, pathways may contain steps manually inferred from non-human experimental details, but only if an expert biologist, named as Author of the pathway, and a second biologist, names as Reviewer, agree that this is a valid inference to make.
 The human pathways are used to computationally generate by an orthology-based process derived pathways in other organisms.